Sabique-Islam/Inscribe/content/posts/hashcode13.md

 - Libraries like `libmicrohttpd` and `cJSON` had to be carefully handled via MSYS2.
 - Incorrect include paths or linker flags could instantly break builds.

-Linux and macOS were calmer, but still needed to handle different package managers and filesystem paths.
-Debugging often ended in a mix of facepalms and laughter as we untangled OS-specific quirks.
+Linux and macOS were easy to work with, but still needed to handle different package managers and filesystem paths.
+Debugging often ended in laughter as we figured out OS-specific quirks.

 By the end, we had a **working CLI framework** that could:
 - Show available commands to the user (`catalyst` → list of commands)